GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Other_Demographic_2018.md

 Variables were obtained from the 2014 - 2018 American Community Survey (ACS), table B06009, DP02, at State, County, Tract and ZIP Code Tabulation Area level.
 Raw data and more details can be found at https://data.census.gov.

 ### Description of Data Source Tables:
-B06009 : PLACE OF BIRTH BY EDUCATIONAL ATTAINMENT
+B06009 : Place of birth by Educational Attainment <br>

-DP02 : SELECTED SOCIAL CHARACTERISTICS, provides the percentage of disabled population
+DP02 : Selected Social Characteristics, provides the percentage of disabled population

 ### Description of Data Processing:
-The following variables were included from B06009:
+The following variables were included from **B06009**:
   1. Estimate; Total Population 25 years and over in the United States
   2. Estimate; Educational Attainment  – Less than high school graduate (for population 25 years and over)

-The following variables were included from DP02:
+The following variables were included from **DP02**:
   1. Percent Estimate; Disability Status of the Civilan NonInstitutionalized Population

 Percentage of population, less than a high school graduate was calculated as: *estimate for the group / total population of age 25 years and over*,